Food & Drink

 As Charm City’s bean scene continues to grow, it's never been easier to wake up and smell the coffee.

-Even in the midst of the pandemic, as restaurants sadly shutter all around, a wide array of java joints—from independent shops to businesses that are roasting their own beans—continue to flourish.
+Even in the midst of the pandemic, a wide array of java joints—from independent shops to businesses that are roasting their own beans—continued to flourish.

 That’s because Americans do love their coffee.
 (At least pre-pandemic, 62 percent of us were drinking coffee daily, according to the National Coffee Association.)
 Of late, we’ve seen a slew of coffeehouses opening, while old established spots hold steady, too, all of which adds to the mix of Charm City’s diverse caffeine scene and growing coffee culture.
 The demand for coffee—whether to feed a habit, soothe the soul, or support a local roaster—has never been hotter, leading to lots of grab and go (and, in these times, the less frequent sip and stay).